How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 Verify Remote Connections are Allowed

-• The first thing that you need to do is check that remote connections to the SQL Server are allowed.
-To do this, open SQL Server Management Studio (SSMS) by clicking START > Microsoft SQL Server > SQL Server Management Studio.
+1. Open SQL Server Management Studio (SSMS) by clicking START > Microsoft SQL Server > SQL Server Management Studio.
 Enter your password to connect.

-• Then right-click on the Server and select Properties.
+2. Then right-click on the Server and select Properties.

-• In the right pane of the Server Properties window, ensure that the Allow remote connections to this server is selected.
-Then click OK.
+3. In the Server Properties window select the Connections page on the left side of the window.
+In the right pane of the Server Properties window, ensure that Allow remote connections to this server is selected then click OK.

-SQL Server Browser
+Set SQL Server Browser service Start Mode to Automatic

-SQL Server Network Configuration Protocols
+Enable TCP/IP protocols for SQL Server Network Configuration

-• You will now enable TCP/IP to allow computers to connect to SQL Server over IP.
-Right-click on TCP/IP and select Enable.
+You will now enable TCP/IP to allow computers to connect to SQL Server over IP.
+To do that, follow the steps:

-• Similarly, enable Named Pipes to allow computers to connect to SQL Server using the server name.
+2. Similarly, enable Named Pipes to allow computers to connect to SQL Server using the server name: right-click Named Pipes and select Enable.

 III.
 Configuring Windows Firewall